Helping businesses to become more energy efficient and to cut costs and carbon

 What area did the project cover?

 The project covered the Greater Cambridge and Greater Peterborough Local Enterprise Partnership (LEP) area, which includes the following 14 local authority areas;

 - South Holland

-The project is part funded by the European Regional Development Fund (ERDF).
-Eligible businesses can have a fully funded energy review until early 2019, however, grant funding is limited and is available until all funds have been allocated.
+The project was part funded by the European Regional Development Fund (ERDF).
+Eligible businesses could have a fully funded energy review, however, grant funding was limited and was available until all funds had been allocated.